datopian/tech.datopian.com/harvesting/README.md

 The main critique is that ckanext-harvest builds a full mini-ETL system into CKAN.

-Good: Using CKAN as metadata (config) store and having a UI for that
+Good: Using CKAN as config store and having a UI for that

 Not so good: